ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

     These two steps can be done in your favorite text editor, thereby unlocking a much more efficient workflow.
 For example, if you use Vim (or RStudio with vim keybindings), then the 'merge line' operation that was difficult in amara is just a simple keystroke (J).
 You can also add a visual hint to make sure you respect the character width limit (follow [these steps]() for RStudio  for example).

 1. Sync the subtitles with the audio.
 Because the breaks are already placed at the right time, this should be quick using amara and its keybord shortcuts, and drag and drop feature.

+### A time-consuming but gratifying experience

+Given the complexity of the task –almost our first subtitling experience, our first use of Amara, a community call with many different speakers– producing good enough subtitles took us quite some time.
+We (Stefanie, Matthias, and Hugo) spent a total of around 20 hours of work to edit the subtitles for this 55 minutes community call.
+Which makes a ratio of around 4 hours of work to caption a single hour of talk!
+It may seem quite a lot but at the same time we showed.
+Now that we are more used to the process, with the tools, we should be to work faster.
+And with a simpler video, such as a regular community call where speakers spend more time presenting their own work, without cutting off each other, it should take less time.

+We learned a lot during the process, enjoyed the roundtable even more (in all its details), learning about subtitling best practices, asking questions about the best way to transcribe some oral expressions.
+It's a challenging but interesting exercise.
+For accessiblity reasons, to broaden and diversify our audience in the R community, we think it is worth our collective time to provide subtitles to our videos.
+And why not think about live-captioning for your future event to make it more accessible?

+### Resources to learn about captioning/subtitling

+* A blogpost on Amara's blog with [7 tips for subtitling videos](https://blog.amara.org/2011/08/09/best-practices-for-subtitling-videos/),
+* A very short summary of [standard closed captioning guidelines](https://www.capitalcaptions.com/services/closed-captioning-services/closed-captioning-guidelines/) by Capital Captions,
+* Longer [Transcription Guidelines for Captioning](https://support.automaticsync.com/hc/en-us/articles/202355665-Transcription-Guidelines-for-Captioning) by CaptionSync, but they mostly refered to movie captioning,
+* The [BBC Subtitle Guidelines](https://bbc.github.io/subtitle-guidelines/) which are freely available on GitHub.